What is Japanese Language Exchange Program?

 ※ Content differs from the planned 13th Program.

-Applications from overseas schools for the 13th Japanese Language Exchange Program are now closed.
-Thank you for your applications.
+Applications for overseas children for the 15th Japanese Language Exchange Program have now closed.
+Thank you for your application.

 Support is provided for travel expenses, accommodation, meals, activities, etc. for participation in each portion of the face-to-face program.